jose-gilberto/mhealth-repository/datasets.md

 signals.tsv include the 5 dimension signals, the PPG, ECG and ACC (XYZ).

 Reiss, A., Indlekofer, I., & Schmidt, P. (2019).
 PPG-DaLiA [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C53890.

+## PTB-XL-500Hz

+The PTB-XL ECG dataset is a large dataset of 21799 clinical 12-lead ECGs from 18869 patients of 10 second length with a sampling rate of 500Hz.
+The dataset is already stratified on 10-fold and splited on train, validation and test based on the original paper recommendation (e.g. all records of a particular patient were assigned to the same fold and split).
+We utilized the pytorch format (`.pt`) for the data (signals and labels) and `.csv` for metadata.

+Wagner, P., Strodthoff, N., Bousseljot, R., Samek, W., & Schaeffter, T. (2022).
+PTB-XL, a large publicly available electrocardiography dataset (version 1.0.3).
+PhysioNet. https://doi.org/10.13026/kfzx-aw45.